Tooling Mechanic Certificate

 - Tooling drawing interpretations

-- Competency with deciphering and interpretation of general dimensioning and tooling (GD&T) symbols
+- Competency with deciphering and interpretation of Geometric Dimensioning and Tolerancing (GD&T) symbols

 - Manufacturing and quality standards documentation